How to Deduplicate People and Companies in Bulk and Automatically

 The Status column indicates:

-- Error – If Insycle is not able to determine which record would be the master, an error message will appear here.
-See the Troubleshooting section below for more details.
+• Error – If Insycle is not able to determine which record would be the master, an error message will appear here.
+See the Merge Duplicates Troubleshooting article for more details.

 If everything looks good, return to Insycle and move forward with applying the changes.